sunday, november 16th 2025

 Miles is a sprinter who competes internationally for Puerto Rico, and he is a USATF-certified coach as well.
 He has developed his own sprint training program, and he set the former Puerto Rican 60m national record, competed at the 2022 World Indoor Championships, and became a three-time Millrose Games finalist.
 Miles has worked with eager Armory Campers since 2022.

-JARED LOVELACE (LONG/TRIPLE JUMP)
+COREY CRAWFORD (LONG/TRIPLE JUMP)

 STEPHANIE DUFFY (POLE VAULT)